kustomer/android-chat-sdk-samples/kotlin_chat_v2_sample/README.md

 The app has three screens, each composed of a Fragment and ViewModel.
 All calls to the Kustomer SDK can be found in ViewModel classes.

-#### Login -
+#### Login Screen
-- Allows logging in to the app to view an order history (any email/password combo will succeed), or continuing as guest.
-On successful login, the user is also logged in to Kustomer chat.Advanced
+- Allows logging in to the app to view an Order History screen (any email/password combo will succeed), or continuing to a Guest Screen without orders.
+On successful login, the user is also logged in to Kustomer Chat

 ![Login Screen](./screenshots/login_screen.png?raw=true "Login Screen")

-#### Order History -
+#### Order History Screen
 - Describes the customer with their email address

 - Shows order details for three orders.
 Each order has a "Get Help" button that will